 Enter the time to RCS boiling and an approximate time to core uncover/core damage in the first line of the worksheet.

+Table 8 can be used to approximate a time to core damage from hot leg midplane conditions.
+Other tools exist as well, including an electronic Core Uncovery Calculator located on the RASP Tool Box web page, or by using licensee values if available.

-Step 4.5.5 – IEL in each row of the lower section of the worksheet.
+Step 4.5.5 – Fill-in the IEL determined in step 4.5.2 in each row of the lower section of the worksheet.

 Step 4.5.6 – Determine the revised Credit for Function for each top event function impacted by the finding for the as found condition during the event.

-A. Verify the licensee has the instrumentation referenced for the top event function.
+A. Verify the licensee has the important instrumentation referenced for the top event function.

 NOTE: If the licensee does not have the referenced instrumentation available or the referenced instrumentation is not reflective of RCS conditions, then the default operator credit MUST be reduced by two.